Namit2111/bible-verse-finder/README.md

-# 📖 Bible Verse Finder
+# 📖 Versify

-Welcome to the **Bible Verse Finder**!
+Welcome to the **Versify**!
 This repository contains code to parse and analyze the Bible using the NLTK Gutenberg corpus.
 You can search for similar Bible verses based on a theme using a Flask web application.

 ## 🌟 Features
 - Parse the entire Bible into books, chapters, and verses.